 Christina is an award-winning digital editor, content creator and advocate for women and education.
-In 2016 she helped launch Bleacher Report’s award-winning multi-platform digital sports and culture magazine B/R Mag, which has collected multiple honors from Associated Press Sports Editors and citations in The Best American Sports Writing anthology since its inception.
+She is currently the deputy editor of Zora, Medium.com’s new digital publication by, for, and about women of color.
+In 2016 she helped launch Bleacher Report’s award-winning multi-platform digital sports and culture magazine B/R Mag, which collected multiple honors from Associated Press Sports Editors and citations in The Best American Sports Writing anthology since its inception.
 At Bleacher Report, Christina led some of the company’s most premium editorial experiences, rooted in high-impact, personality-driven and inclusive storytelling to ignite and drive conversation among sports fans across digital-interactive, social and mobile platforms.
 She also pushed for and assisted Bleacher Report in increasing and amplifying content around women athletes.
 Christina was promoted to managing editor of B/R Mag in 2018, the same year Folio named her one of its distinguished Top Women in Media and honored her as a “Change-Maker.”
 She was also recognized by the Poynter Institute’s Leadership Academy for Women in Digital Media and Take The Lead's 50 Women Can Change the World in Journalism program.

 Prior to landing at Bleacher Report, Christina conceptualized, wrote, and edited stories for Sports Illustrated Kids.
 At SI Kids, Christina secured access to high-profile athletes and newsmakers, such as NBA megastars Steph Curry and Russell Westbrook, First Lady Michelle Obama and baseball sensation Mo'ne Davis for print and digital packages.
 In 2014, Christina helped spearhead the brand's SportsKid of the Year franchise, which won a Cynopsis Media award for best promotional campaign.
 In addition to assisting SI Kids with content strategy, she mentored middle school students through the brand’s Kid Reporters program.